Glendale Public Works

 The Public Works Department is also responsible for snow removal services during the winter months and for clearing post-storm debris from public right-of-ways year-around.

-During the summer months, Glendale hires part-time employees to help the regular crew do various street, curb and sidewalk construction and repairs.
+During the summer months, Glendale hires seasonal employees to help the regular crew do various street, curb and sidewalk construction and repairs.

 ICE AND SNOW REMOVAL